A. The character of the God who brings judgment.

 Affliction will not rise up a second time.

 And while drunken like drunkards,

 They shall be devoured like stubble fully dried.

 a.
 He will make an utter end of it: Nineveh was ripe for a devastating judgment.
 This was not a harsh chastening; this was utter destruction to come upon the city.
 The promise affliction will not rise up a second time sounds encouraging, until we realize that it will not rise up a second time because the judgment will be so severe the first time.

 b.
 They shall be devoured like stubble fully dried: The dry leftover stalks of grass were ready to be devoured by the smallest flame.
-This was how ripe Nineveh was for judgment, and how complete the fire of judgment would be when it comes.
+This was how ripe Nineveh was for judgment, and how complete the fire of judgment will be when it comes.

 2. (12-13) The deliverance of Zion.

 “Though they are safe, and likewise many,